 Let me give you an example, do you know when the last time someone called me to complain about their relationship with their significant other was?
 Me neither.
 That’s because the people in my life, the one’s that I hold close, have learned over time that if I’m approached with such a scenario, I’ll likely just hang up on whomever is calling and get back to my day.
 You may consider this a bit cold, and perhaps that’s fair, but it’s always been my belief that those types of affairs are best handled solely between the two people involved, and that any attempt to outsource the problem is really more a sign of relational insecurity than a genuine seeking of advice.
 Either way, people have learned that I’m not the guy you come to with those types of things.

-Now, before you write me off as a self-serving monster that doesn’t give a shit about anyone but himself, there is a flip side.
+Now, before you write me off as a self-serving monster that doesn’t care about anyone but himself, there is a flip side.
 For issues regarding professional choices, career advice, general self-fulfillment, suit tailoring and handicapping boxing matches, my door’s always open.
 You see, it’s not that I’m selfish.
 It’s that I simply understand the areas in which I can be of real contribution to my peers, and those in which I’m simply going to be used as a crutch for their inability to face things on their own or be resourceful enough to seek better counsel.
 And you should too.

 Take a look back at this current chapter in your life.
 How are you viewed by the people around you?
 Be honest with yourself.
 Are you the type of person that would do anything for anyone simply because you feel it’s the right thing to do?
 If so, first off, let me commend you for your willingness and desire to be there for the people you hold dear.
 Second, ask yourself, what is it costing you?
 What is it costing them?
 What I’m getting at here is that there is a fine line between genuinely contributing to the progress and well-being of others and sacrificing your own time, energy and resources attempting to lend a helping hand in areas in which your capabilities may not be best suited, or worse, becoming an outlet by which to justify self-defeating behavior.